 You just love your brand-new smile — now maintain it with orthodontic retainers.
 It’s been shown that teeth and gums have a memory and try to drift back into their old, unsightly positions.
-By wearing retainers, you can preserve the work of your orthodontist, Dr. Leiker, and enjoy your beautiful smile for years to come.
+By wearing retainers, you can preserve the work of your The Woodlands, TX orthodontist, Dr. Brad Leiker, and enjoy your beautiful smile for years to come.

 What is a retainer?